Syrov-Egor/chemsynthcalc/docs/_sources/index.rst.txt

 chemsynthcalc and why is it better than competitors?

 * chemsynthcalc is completely free and open-source (under MIT license)
-* chemsynthcalc provides rich and simple API for its functions
+* chemsynthcalc provides a rich and simple API for its functions
 * chemsynthcalc can balance a huge variety of reactions
 * chemsynthcalc can deal with formulas with float atom count (like RbLa0.99Eu0.01Nb2O7), both for molar mass and reaction balancing
-* chemsynthcalc supports infinite amount of nested parentheses in formulas
+* chemsynthcalc supports an infinite amount of nested parentheses in formulas
 * chemsynthcalc supports adduct notaion (like CuSO4*5H2O)
 * chemsynthcalc is fast thanks to NumPy matrix operations
 * finally, chemsynthcalc is one of the few programs that can directly output precursor masses from a reaction string (in three lines of code!)